1234567Yang/YPortable/README.md

 ## Contribution:
 Thanks for those who contributed this repository.
 <br>
+Contribute requirement:
+- If you add a new kind of element, please provide bright/middle/dark version of that element, and formarting as other element by using ```/*--*/```
-If you want to contribute, please just create a Pull requests to contribute and **any** contribution is acceptable if there are no problems.
+- If you want to contribute, please just create a Pull requests to contribute and **any** contribution is acceptable if there are no problems.